Overview

 Under Meetings, select one of the following next to External:

-• Allow all external sites—Users are allowed to join all external meetings.
+• Allow all external sites—Allow users to join all external meetings.

-• Allow approved external sites—Users can only join external meetings from approved Webex sites.
+• Allow approved external sites—Allow users to join only external meetings from approved Webex sites.

-• Block all external sites—Users aren't allowed to join external meetings from any Webex site.
+• Block all external sites—Prevent users from joining external meetings on any Webex site.

 4